Roger Browne

-Roger Browne (born April 13, 1930) is an American actor known best for his work in the peplum and Eurospy films popular in Europe in the 1960s and 1970s.
+Roger Browne Jr. (April 13, 1930 – October 11, 2024) was an American actor, best known for his work in Italian cinema.
+He was a star of peplum and Eurospy films popular in Europe during the 1960s and 1970s.
+Browne was best known as the title role in the 1967 film Argoman the Fantastic Superman.

+Early life

+Browne was born in Cincinnati, Ohio, on April 13, 1930.
+He enrolled in pilot training while serving in the U.S. Air Force, flying the AT-6 trainer aircraft.
+Browne completed 64 hours of training, including 20 hours of solo flight but was unable to finish due to airsickness and related symptoms of Manifestations of Apprehension (MOA).

 Career

-Roger Browne enrolled in pilot training while serving in the U.S. Air Force, flying the AT-6 trainer aircraft.
-Browne completed 64 hours of training, including 20 hours of solo flight but was unable to finish due to airsickness and related symptoms of Manifestations of Apprehension (MOA).

 In a telephone interview with Monster Kid Radio, Browne said whilst he was studying acting and getting bit roles he supported himself as a physical therapist.
 One of his clients was going to Rome and asked Roger if he would come with him to carry on his work.
 As the 1960 Summer Olympics were under way, Roger eagerly accepted the offer.
 He remained in Europe where he was discovered and offered a role in the Jayne Mansfield film It Happened in Athens.
-Upon his return to Rome Browne was asked to appear as Mars in Vulcan, Son of Giove and repeated his role in the film Mars, God of War.
+Upon his return to Rome, Browne was asked to appear as Mars in Vulcan, Son of Giove and repeated his role in the film Mars, God of War.
 With the decline of the sword and sandal genre Browne moved into the Eurospy genre.

+Browne lived in Rome from 1960 to 1980 and made films throughout Europe.
+He had roles in more than 30 films and television shows.
+During his time in Rome, he became frequently involved with the English Language Dubbers Association of Rome (ELDA), at one point the leading English dubbing group in Europe.
+He witnessed the organization’s growth into becoming more professional, and in 1966 succeeded Tony Russel as president.
+ELDA were still an “unofficial” company, however, and suffered from lack of tax and income being paid, including an incident where Browne was robbed while delivering payroll.
+Deciding to finally become “official”, ELDA became Associated Recording Artists (ARA) in the 1970s.

-Roger lived in Rome from 1960 to 1980 and made films throughout Europe.
-He had roles in more than 30 films and television shows and dubbed more than 800 films and productions.
-He served as the president of the English Language Dubbers Association (ELDA) where he claims to have dubbed his voice in 800 films.
-Roger has worked with Franco Nero, Sophia Loren, Luciano Salce, Anthony Quinn, Vittorio Gassman, Ernest Borgnine, Rita Tushingham, Richard Lester, the Taviani Brothers, Yoko Tani, Gordon Mitchell, Charlie Fawcett, and Jayne Mansfield.
-He is best known for his role in Argoman the Fantastic Superman (also known as The Incredible Paris Incident and Come rubare la corona d'Inghilterra), 1967.
-He also appears as himself in the Fine Brothers Elders React series.
+Browne worked with Franco Nero, Sophia Loren, Luciano Salce, Anthony Quinn, Vittorio Gassman, Ernest Borgnine, Rita Tushingham, Richard Lester, the Taviani Brothers, Yoko Tani, Gordon Mitchell, Charlie Fawcett, and Jayne Mansfield.
+He is best remembered for his role in Argoman the Fantastic Superman (also known as The Incredible Paris Incident and Come rubare la corona d'Inghilterra), 1967.

+He also appeared as himself in the Fine Brothers Elders React YouTube series.

+Death

+Browne died after a short illness in Burbank, California, on October 11, 2024, at the age of 94.